 But in this case, it would probably take her engineers — who are equally committed to the product’s success, but with a different focus and set of priorities — to remind this PM that some of her resources need to be deployed on less sexy, backend issues.
 For example, the engineers might feel the need to focus on the product’s security, and to ensure that reliable data backup and disaster recovery platforms are in place before the product is released.

 Here, as you can see, that healthy tension would ensure that the best interests of both the product and the company itself were being served from multiple viewpoints — from a product manager who wanted to capture market share and win industry goodwill, and from an engineering team that wanted to make sure the product was secure and disaster-ready before sending it out to the market.

 If either of these teams weren’t giving their respective goals the advocacy they needed — or, just as dangerous, if both sides were working from the identical viewpoints and without that tension — this product would likely be underdeveloped in some significant area.

-So, How Should Product Managers and Engineers Work Together?
+So, How Should Product Management and Engineering Work Together?